syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 <kbd>Enter</kbd> or <kbd>Ctrl</kbd> + <kbd>Enter</kbd>
 </td>
 <td>
-If the active current cell is in edit mode, the changes will committed and moves the current cell to below the active current cell.
-If the active current cell is in last row, commits changes only and retains in the same cell.
+If the active current cell is in edit mode, the changes will be committed and moves the selection to the row below the active current cell.
+If the active current cell is in last row, commits changes and only editing is ended.
 </td>
 </tr>
 <tr>